- Future Students

 The Theatre Program offers: The Bachelor of Arts in Theatre, for those who wish to enter the profession or for those who wish to prepare for graduate school; and the Bachelor of Arts in Education, with a major in Theatre, for those who wish to teach grades 4-12.
 Minors are available in both degree programs.

-A BAE: Business & Marketing Education allows a graduate to teach any business or marketing subject at the junior high, middle, or high school levels in Washington State.
+A BAE: Business & Marketing Education (BME) allows a graduate to teach any business or marketing subject at the junior high, middle, or high school levels in Washington State.
+Students also obtain a Career & Technical Education Certificate.

 The Finance major is for those students with career objectives in the financial management of business firms, banking and other financial institutions, insurance and the securities industries